clain4u/Secure-Linux-Server-Catalog-Application/README.md

 This will install the basic python packages on to your server.

 #### Setup python virtual environment
 virtualenv is a tool to create isolated Python environments. virtualenv creates a folder which contains all the necessary executables to use the packages that a Python project would need.
-We will be using this custom configuired virtualenv for our catalog falsk application
+We will be using this custom configured virtualenv for our catalog falsk application

 Install python virtualenv with  ``` pip install virtualenv ```